Former Hampshire star Imran Tahir has been included in an unchanged South Africa squad for their tour of England later this summer.

 The 31-year-old led his side to a 2-1 series victory over England in 2008 - the last time Andrew Strauss' team lost a home Test series.

-CSA selection convener Andrew Hudson said: "Graeme has been outstanding both as our leading runs scorer and as captain during our last two Test tours of England and I have every confidence he will continue that form."
+CSA selection convener Andrew Hudson said: "Graeme has been outstanding both as our leading runs scorer and as captain during our last two Test tours of England and I have every confidence he will

 The series gets under way on July 19 with the first Test at the Kia Oval and further matches at Headingley and Lord's.